 Second Section (“Development”)

 section, with repeated chords emphasizing the second, fourth, and

 sixth beats.
 The left hand continues the 2x3 grouping, with

 its arpeggios arching up and then back down.
 The quiet,

 chords continue for four bars.

 back down in sixths during the next bar.
-This
+This idea is then

-downward descent in the second bar is delayed until the third for another
+descent in the second bar is delayed until the third for another

 1:53 [m.
 34]--Re-transition.

 alternation.
 Beginning in A minor, four statements of the

 chord idea are heard over a re-establishment of the 3x2 pattern in

 crescendo.
 The climax happens as two cascading arpeggios are

-second begins two octaves higher and uses triplet rhythms
+The second begins two octaves higher and uses triplet rhythms

 Third Section (“Recapitulation”)

 theme.
 The initial accented upbeat is the same as the last

 syncopation on the last (sixth) beat of each bar, returns, but is

 further emphasized by huge leaps leading into a joyous descending

 line in chords that was not present in the first section.

-After four bars, there is a sudden diminishing as the right hand descends.
+After four bars, there is a sudden diminishing as the right hand

-plays a new chord idea in the 2x3 grouping in F major.
+hand plays a new chord idea in the 2x3 grouping in F major.